 After the application deadline has passed, the Radiologic Technology Program Review Committee will review all applications to determine if the applicant is eligible for consideration.
-Eligible applicants will be contacted by the Office of Admissions if selected for an interview.
+Eligible applicants will be contacted by the Office of Admissions if you have been selected for an interview.
 Not all eligible applicants will be contacted for an interview.